Apron: Styles

 There are many different apron forms depending on the purpose of the apron.
 A basic distinction is between waist aprons, which cover the body from the waist down, and bib aprons, which also cover the upper part of the body.

-An apron is usually held in place by two ribbon-like strips of cloth that are tied at the back.
-A bib apron may either have a strap around the neck (perhaps the most widespread design today), or shoulder straps that criss-cross at the back and attach to the waistband.
-The advantage of the former design is that it makes it especially simple to put on the bib apron.
-The advantage of the shoulder strap design is that it makes the apron more comfortable to wear; a neck strap can slightly impair ease of movement.
+An apron is usually held in place by two cloth ribbons that are tied at the back.
+A bib apron may either have a strap around the neck (perhaps the most widespread design today, which simplifies donning the apron), or more comfortable shoulder straps that criss-cross at the back and attach to the waistband, without the neck strap to slightly impair ease of movement.

-Some modern-day aprons have humorous expressions, designs or corporate logos.
+Some aprons are printed with humorous expressions, designs or corporate logos.

 Bib apron

 The bib apron (also known as the "French chefs' apron" or a "barbecue apron") has been worn for centuries.
 The garment's history likely began when people used scraps of fabric to make a bib-like covering that slipped over the neck and tied at the back.
 The bib apron's intuitive design and full coverage have made it a popular apron for tradesmen and people in low-economic classes since the 1880s—and maybe even earlier.
 In the 1960s—when women no longer wanted an apron that symbolized domestic ideals—the bib apron became the most-used apron and is now offered in a multitude of variations, colors, detailing and fabrications.